Biltmore Estate: Form and facade

-The south facade is the house's smallest and is dominated by three large dormers on the east side and a polygonal turret on the west side.
+The south facade is the house's smallest and is dominated by three large dormers on the east side and a polygonal turret on the west.
 An arbor is attached to the house and is accessed from the library, which is located on the ground floor.
 On the north end of the house, Hunt placed the attached stables, carriage house and its courtyard to protect the house and gardens from the wind.
 The 12000 sqft complex housed Vanderbilt's prized driving horses.
 The carriage house opposite the stables stored his twenty carriages in addition to any of his guests' carriages.

 The rear western elevation is less elaborate than the front facade, with some windows not having any decoration at all.
 Two matching polygonal towers in the center are connected to the polygonal south turret by an open loggia that opens the main rooms of the house to the views of the Blue Ridge Mountains in the distance.
 The loggia is decorated overhead with terracotta tiles set in a herringbone pattern.
 The self-supporting ceramic tile vault and arch system was used extensively inside and outside of Biltmore, and was patented by Rafael Guastavino, a Spanish architect and engineer who personally supervised the installation.
 The limestone columns were carved to reflect the sunlight in aesthetically pleasing and varied ways per Vanderbilt's wish.
 The rusticated base is a contrast to the smooth limestone used on the remainder of the house.

 The steeply pitched roof is punctuated by sixteen chimneys and covered with slate tiles that were affixed one by one.
 Each tile was drilled at the corners and wired onto the attic's steel infrastructure.
 Copper flashing was installed at the junctions to prevent water from penetrating.
 The fanciful flashing on the ridge of the roof was embossed with George Vanderbilt's initials and motifs from his family crest, though the original gold leaf no longer survives.

+Interiors

-Biltmore House had electricity from the time it was built, though initially with DC, due to Vanderbilt's friendship with Thomas Edison.
+Biltmore has 4 acre of floor space and 250 rooms in the house, including 35 bedrooms for family and guests, 43 bathrooms, 65 fireplaces, three kitchens and 19th-century novelties such as an electric Otis elevator, forced-air heating, centrally controlled clocks, fire alarms and a call bell system.
+Biltmore House had electricity from the time it was built, though initially it received direct current electricity due to Vanderbilt's friendship with Thomas Edison.
 With electricity less safe and fire more of a danger at the time, the house had six separate sections divided by brick fire walls.

-Interiors